alf-labs/tangram/web/README.md

 or WebStorm.

 When using FNM, WebStorm may fail to find the proper Node.js binary to use.
-That's because it looks at it in the `PATH`, yet FNM does not install any Node.js in the global `PATH`, only  in sub-shells.
+That's because it looks for it in the `PATH`, yet FNM does not install any Node.js in the global `PATH`, only in sub-shells.
 You can manually run `fnm env` to find the current Node.js binary `PATH` and update WebStorm to use that, or you can start WebStorm from a shell where you already executed `fnm use`, thus ensuring the `PATH` is already set before WebStorm inherits it.

 ## Dev vs Deployment